 Ahhhh.
 But Recital 24 notes that the monitoring of data subjects behavior in the EU will trigger GDPR compliance.
 Yes, but one must read the full Recital to understand what the drafters are contemplating:

-The drafters of the GDPR are clearly focussing on scenarios where residents of the EU are profiled for marketing purposes based on their tastes, etc. The vast majority of small business websites that maintain email lists for marketing purposes never dig so deep into their data.
+The drafters of the GDPR are clearly focussing on scenarios where companies are profiling residents of the EU for marketing purposes based on their tastes, etc. The vast majority of small business websites that maintain email lists for marketing purposes never dig so deep into their data.

-The GDPR is not yet in effect, so we do not know how the courts in Europe will interpret the regulation.
+The GDPR is not yet in effect, so we do not know how the courts in Europe will interpret the article on the territorial scope of the GDPR.
 However, we can look to similar provisions in other regulations in the Union to see how courts have decided jurisdictional matters.
-Specifically, the Brussels Regulation contains a similar provision.
+Specifically, the Brussels Regulation contains a similar arrangement.
 In determining its scope in a case known as Pammer v.
 Schulter, the court looked at factors such as: